thpglobal/thptheme/README.md

 1. In "Settings -> Permalinks" click "Post name" and save.
 1. In "Settings -> Media" uncheck "Organize my uploads into month- and year-based folders" and save.
 1. In "Appearance -> Menus" click "Save Menu" and check "Display location - Primary Menu".
-1. In "Appearance -> Widgets" drag a widget to "Sidebar" to view them in action.
+1. In "Appearance -> Widgets" drag a widget to any of the widget areas to view them in action.